AWS IoT TwinMaker knowledge graph - AWS IoT TwinMaker

 How knowledge graph works:

-Knowledge graph creates relationships between entities and their components by using the existing CreateEntity or UpdateEntity APIs.
-A relationship is just a property, of a special data type RELATIONSHIP, that is defined on a component of an entity.
-Then AWS IoT TwinMaker knowledge graph calls the ExecuteQuery API to make a query based on any data on entities or the relationships between them.
-Knowledge graph use the flexible PartiQL query language (used by many AWS services) with newly added graph match syntax support to easily write your queries.
-After the calls are made, you view the results as a table or visualize them as a graph of connected nodes and edges.
+Knowledge graph creates relationships between entities and their components with the existing CreateEntity or UpdateEntity APIs.
+A relationship is just a property of a special data type RELATIONSHIP that is defined on a component of an entity.
+AWS IoT TwinMaker knowledge graph calls the ExecuteQuery API to make a query based on any data in the entities or the relationships between them.
+Knowledge graph uses the flexible PartiQL query language (used by many AWS services) that has newly added graph match syntax support to help you write your queries.
+After the calls are made, you can view the results as a table or visualize them as a graph of connected nodes and edges.

 Knowledge graph key terms: